Bereavement and loss

 Support groups (face-to-face and online)

-- We provide a bereavement group in the spring term each year, keep a look out for this and other supportive groups.
+- We provide a bereavement group in the autumn and spring terms each year, keep a look out for this and other supportive groups.

 - The Mix have an online chat forum for young people.